George Clooney And Amal Shopping In Paris For Twin Babies’ Nursery

 A post shared by Amal Clooney (@amalclooney) on

-The celebrity couple is rumored to be completely deck out the twin babies’ nursery in their mansion.
+The celebrity couple is rumored to have completely decked out the twin babies’ nursery in their mansion.

-[Featured Image by Frazer Harrison / Staff / Getty Images]
+[Featured Image by Frazer Harrison/Staff/Getty Images]